What is a Side-by-Side Vehicle? A beginner’s guide with pictures.

 So, what is a side-by-side vehicle?
 Side-by-sides are small 2 to 6 person, all-wheel drive, all-terrain vehicles known as MOHUV’s (Multipurpose off-highway utility vehicle) or UTV’s (Utility task vehicle).
 They come built in many models and for many purposes, all of which will get you where you need to go in style.

-UTV‘s are well-known as vehicles that resemble ATVs (all-terrain vehicles or four-wheelers) but have many noticeable features such as:
+UTV‘s are well-known vehicles that resemble ATVs (all-terrain vehicles or four-wheelers) but have many noticeable features such as:

 • 2 or more seats bolted in next to each other